 Snaking through weeds as tall as my body and plowing through rapidly melting snow, the remains of the Republic Rubber came into view.
-The dilapidated complex, another monument to the effects of globalization, mechanization and corporate cost-savings, manufactured tires and hoses for the automotive and aerospace industries.
-At its peak, Republic employed 2,300 with a payroll of $4 million, but closed in 1989 after a decade of struggling under an employee-buyout.
+The dilapidated complex, a monument to the effects of globalization, mechanization, and corporate cost-savings manufactured tires and hoses for the automotive and aerospace industries.
+At its peak, Republic employed 2,300 with a payroll of $4 million but closed in 1989 after a decade of struggling under an employee-buyout.

 I revisited the Newburgh Masonic Temple in Cleveland’s Mile Park neighborhood later in the evening.
-A noted city landmark, the distinct brick and terra cotta facade was constructed in 1916 along what was then the village of Newburgh’s public square.
+A noted city landmark, the distinct brick, and terra cotta facade were constructed in 1916 along what was then the village of Newburgh’s public square.

-Like other inner-city neighborhoods in Cleveland, Miles Park saw its population and status significantly decline in the latter-half of the 20th century.
-Much of the surrounding industry either relocated, downsized or closed outright.
-With the bleeding of residents and thereby attendance at the lodge, the temple was in use until 1977 when it merged with a lodge in Brecksville.
+Like other inner-city neighborhoods in Cleveland, Miles Park saw its population and status significantly decline in the latter half of the 20th century as much of the surrounding industry either relocated, downsized or closed outright.
+The temple was in use until 1977 when it merged with a lodge in Brecksville.

 Large scale industrial abandonments, like National Acme, are rare to come by.
 Once one of the largest manufacturers of machine tools in the United States, National Acme in Cleveland began as the merger of two notable machine tool manufacturers, the Cleveland Twist Drill Company and the National Acme Company.